nilswende/nlp-toolbox/README.md

 To add the NLPToolbox as a dependency in another Maven project, create a new Maven Run Configuration with the goal `install`:
 ![Eclipse: Run Configurations: mvn install](readme/eclipse_runConfigurations_mvnInstall.png) Executing it will add the current build to the local Maven repository.
-The `maven-shade-plugin` entry in the POM should be commented out for this, since we don't need the JAR's dependencies inside of it.
+The `maven-shade-plugin` entry in the POM should be commented out for this, since the JAR doesn't need its dependencies inside of it.
+Perspectively, builds should be uploaded to a remote repository like [Nexus](https://de.sonatype.com/products/repository-oss) or [Maven Central](https://maven.apache.org/repository).

 To declare the dependency in another project, add the following dependency element to its POM:
 ```xml